CSC207-UofT/course-project-trackr/phase0/progress_report.md

 - Architected how `Event` classes and the `Person` class interact with each other.
 - Wrote part of this report

-### Part 4b): What we plan to work on next
+### Part 4b: What we plan to work on next
 Big Goals:
 - Our primary goal for the next phase of the project will be to build an android app.
-We plan to have Daniel, Johnathan and Jeremiah work on this.
+We plan to have Daniel, Jonathan and Jeremiah work on this.
 - Building an android app will provide users with a simpler and more friendly way of interacting with our application.
 - Another goal we have is to replace the Database class with a real Database.
 We have discussed the possibility of using SQL or Firebase.
 We plan to have Menghao, Roman and Nathan work on this.